kvas7andy/CyberBattleSim_Web/README.md

 ## Installation

 ### Creating & running docker container
-Updated the original section [Recreating the Docker image](#recreating-the-docker-image)
+Modification of the original section [Recreating the Docker image](#recreating-the-docker-image)

 #### Recreating the Docker image